 - Pursue a scholarly activity in an emphasis area that is suitable for dissemination to a peer-reviewed venue.

-- A Master's level statistics course or research methods and design or equivalent
+- A master's level statistics course, plus a master or doctoral level research methods or equivalent course.

-- Five years combined experience working and/or teaching as a(an):
+- Preferred 4 years experience working and/or teaching as a(an):

 - public health practitioner

 - educator in a health-related field or healthcare administration